 - Colonoscopy: is similar to the traditional endoscopy described above, except that the endoscope enters the body through the anus and rectum into the colon and lower part of the small intestine.

 - Computed tomography (CT or CAT): creates a three-dimensional image of the inside of the body from different angles, which allows us to measure the size of the tumor and verify if there is cancer spread to other organs.

-- Positron emission tomography (PET) scan is a procedure in which positron emission tomography and computed tomography are performed at the same time.
-It involves injecting radioactive glucose to see where in the body it concentrates most, since malignant tumors need more glucose than normal cells.
+- A positron emission tomography (PET) scan is a procedure in which positron emission tomography and computed tomography are performed simultaneously.
+It involves injecting radioactive glucose to see where in the body it concentrates most since malignant tumors need more glucose than normal cells.

-- Laparotomy : In this procedure, a surgical incision is made in the abdomen to detect diseases.
-Sometimes, tissue samples are taken and often surgery is performed at the same time to remove the tumor.
+- Laparotomy: In this procedure, a surgical incision is made in the abdomen to detect diseases.
+Sometimes, tissue samples are taken, and surgery is often performed simultaneously to remove the tumor.

-The options and treatment recommendations depend on several factors, including the type and stage of the cancer, the possible side effects, the patient’s preferences and overall health.
+The options and treatment recommendations depend on several factors, including the type and stage of cancer, the possible side effects, the patient’s preferences, and overall health.